M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: -v, --verbose

-   Include metadata
+   Include metadata.

 .. option:: -s, --script <filename>

-   Save the code to <filename> instead of including it in the output
+   Save the code to <filename> instead of including it in the output.

 .. option:: <path> …